chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Bridging Analysis

 A direct bridging analysis was not conducted because the previous assessment was structured to include the area from north of Point Conception to the Washington/Canadian border.
-Additionally, the previous assessment was conducted in an alternative modeling platform, extended depletion-based stock reduction analysis which may direct bridging challenging.
+The data types used in the 2013 assessment were catches and indices of abundance.
+Matching the 2013 data was not straight forward based aside from the challenges already posed from the alternative model platform (XDB-SRA) and area grouping.
+First, the 2013 assessment document did not report the used catches on a state and source level (not atypical for grouped state or area assessment).
+Secondly, some of the  recreational indices used in 2013 were calculated based on multi-state data.
+All of these items created significant challenges of how to conduct an effective, logical, and informative bridge analysis.

 ## Model Structure and Assumptions

-The north of Point Conception copper rockfish area assessed using a two-sex model with sex specific life history parameters.
+Copper rockfish north of Point Conception off the coast of California are assessed using a two-sex model with sex specific life history parameters.
 The model assumed two fleets: 1) commercial and 2) recreational with removals beginning in 1916.
 Selectivity was specified using the double normal parameterization within Stock Synthesis for the commercial fleet where selectivity was fixed to be asymptotic with the ascending slope and size of maximum selectivity parameters being estimated.
 The commercial fishery estimated two selectivity blocks: one from 1916- 2008 and the second from 2009 - 2020.
 The recreational fleet also used a double normal parameterization to model selectivity and was fixed to be asymptotic.
 Annual recruitment deviations were estimated for all years.

 ### Modeling Platform and Structure

-Stock Synthesis version 3.30.16 was used to estimate the parameters in the model.
+The assessment was conducted used Stock Synthesis version 3.30.16 developed by Dr. Richard Methot at the NOAA, NWFSC [@methot_stock_2013].
+This most recent version was used because it included improvements and corrections to older model versions.
 The R package [r4ss](https://github.com/r4ss/r4ss), version 1.38.0, along with R version 4.0.1 were used to investigate and plot model fits.

 ### Priors